Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Methods

 Throughout this paper we use boldface to indicate a vector or matrix.
 We model the binary data $y_i(s_j)$ for every subject $i = 1, \dots, N$ at voxel location $s_j \in \mathcal{B} \in \mathds{R}^3$, $j = 1, \dots, M$, with a Bernoulli random variable with lesion probability $p_i(s_j)$.
 Due to computational reasons, we choose to model the binary data via a probit link function which defines the relationship between the conditional expectation $\eta_i(s_j)$ and the linear combination of input features $\bm{x}_i$ containing $P$ subject-specific covariates, spatially-varying parameters $\bm{\beta}(s_j)$ and a spatially-varying intercept $\beta_0(s_j)$.
 While the data comprise an image for each subject, we store the data as unraveled $M$-vectors $\bm{y}_i$ for each subject or $N$-vectors $\bm{y}(s_j)$ for each voxel.

 The Bayesian spatial generalized linear model for subject $i$ at location $s_j$ is specified as

-where each equation reflects the random, link and systematic component, respectively and $\bm{\Phi}(\cdot)$ is the cumulative Gaussian density.
+where the equations reflect the random and systematic component, respectively and the link function is given by the cumulative Gaussian density $\bm{\Phi}(\cdot)$.

-Furthermore, we reformulate the Bayesian probit regression model via the data augmentation approach by \cite{albert1993} by introducing latent normal variables into the model in order to ease the computational complexity.
+Furthermore, we reparameterize the Bayesian probit regression model defined in Equation (\ref{eq: 1}) and (\ref{eq: 2}) exactly via the data augmentation approach by \cite{albert1993} by introducing latent normal variables in Equation (\ref{eq: 3}) and (\ref{eq: 4}) into the model in order to ease the computational complexity.
 This approach assumes that the probit regression has an underlying normal regression structure on latent continuous data.
 These independent continuous latent variables $z_i(s_j)$ for every subject $i = 1, \dots, N$ and $j = 1, \dots, M$ are drawn from the following normal distribution

 where the conditional probability of $y_i(s_j) = 1$ is given by